akhaten/BinarySearchTree-ocaml/README.md

 ocamlc -c bstree.ml
 ledit ocaml bstree.cmo

-Then, in he toplevel system of ocaml : "#use "test.ml" ;;" else there is the error: “Reference to undefined global ...”
+Then, in the toplevel system of ocaml : "#use "test.ml" ;;" else there is the error: “Reference to undefined global ...”
 ```